intel/vtune-perf-v4.3.1/README.md

 ## Contribution

-Check if the latest stable or mainline Linux* Perf [tool](https://www.kernel.org/) has the functionality you need.
-If the functionality is missing from there then try mailing your requests to Linux* Perf users [mailing list](mailto:linux-perf-users@vger.kernel.org).
-If, after all, you still don't get the required level of support then consider contributing missing functionality into the mainline Linux* Perf tool by delivering patches to `linux-kernel@vger.kernel.org` mailing list.
+Check if the latest [stable or mainline](https://www.kernel.org/) Linux* Perf tool has the functionality you need.
+If the functionality is missing from there try mailing your request to Linux* Perf users [mailing list](mailto:linux-perf-users@vger.kernel.org).
+If you still didn't get the required level of support consider delivering the source code patches for mainline Linux* Perf tool to `linux-kernel@vger.kernel.org` mailing list.

 ## Team contacts